 The law outlines a process for working with federal and provincial partners to transfer authority and funding to Indigenous communities.
 Once the Cowichan law is ratified, it will replace two sets of existing provincial and federal laws, and guide service providers on how to support children and families who require services.

 - Are not consistent with our culture and teachings.
-Cowichan law would be.
+Cowichan Law is grounded in our Snuw’uy’ulh

 - Does not provide our families with enough time or resources to overcome challenges.
-Cowichan law would.
+Cowichan Law focuses on lum-stam’sh (prevention).
+Support services, early intervention, and prenatal services are prioritized.

 We know that when we are able to exercise complete jurisdiction over child and family services, fewer Indigenous children will be taken into care.
 By living with their families and in their own communities, our children will achieve their full potential while families can heal and live healthy, productive lives.

-As the project team develops the Cowichan law, they must consider these and other complex questions:
+When the project team developed the Cowichan law, they considered these and other complex questions:

-- What does our snuw’uyulh teach us about our responsibilities and our governance and decision-making process?
+- What do our Snuw’uy’ulh teach us about our responsibilities, our governance and decision-making process?

 - What does our new service delivery model look like?